OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Tolkien, J.R.R. - The Silmarillion
 - Twain, Mark - Adventures of Huckleberry Finn
 - Twain, Mark - The Adventures of Tom Sawyer
+- Tyson, Neil deGrasse - Death by Blackhole: And Other Cosmic Quandaries
+- Tyson, Neil deGrasse - The Pluto Files: The Rise and Fall of America's Favorite Planet
+- Tyson, Neil deGrasse - Space Chronicles: Facing the Ultimate Frontier
 - van Santen, Rutger, Vermeer, Bram, & Khoi, Djan - 2030: Technology that will change the world
 - Vance, J.D. - Hillbilly Elegy: A Memoir of a Family and Culture in Crisis
 - Weber, Imogen Lloyd - The Intelligent Conversationalist